 Bombs/Bazookas

 (Hungry) HP-sucker: has a luck/80 chance of failing against the target, and always fails if Jeff is confused and targets himself, or his HP is rolling down to 0.
 If it hits, it will suck HP equal to (target's maxHP/8) +/- 50%.
-This does not count as damage, so it will ignore Master Belch's immunity to damage.
+This does not count as damage, so it will ignore Master Belch's immunity to damage, and won't wake sleeping enemies.
 Jeff's new HP is set by adding the amount drained to his current rolling HP.
+A confused Jeff can accidentally steal HP from his allies.

 Insecticide/Xterminator Spray: has a luck/80 chance of failing against the target, and always fails if the target isn't an enemy or isn't an insect.
 They deal 100 +/- 50% and 200 +/- 50% damage respectively.